-The Park and Ride Shuttle Service employed three part-time drivers, who all offered a pleasant attitude to start or end your day.
+The Park and Ride Shuttle Service employed two part-time drivers, who all offered a pleasant attitude to start or end your day.
 Each driver offered a safe and courteous ride.

-Park and Ride had a decrease in ridership this past year with 40,355 passengers.
-This is attributed to the reduced hours of operations.
+Park and Ride had a decrease in ridership this past year with 36,384 passengers.
+This is attributed due to COVID reduced hours of operations.